 Less than a month after ABC canceled the rebooted Roseanne, the network announced it would be moving forward with a spinoff series called The Conners.
 The new series will focus on the Conner family, but won't include its matriarch, played by Roseanne Barr.
-So far, we know John Goodman, Sara Gilbert, Laurie Metcalf, Michael Fishman, and Lecy Goranson will be reprising their roles.
+John Goodman, Sara Gilbert, Laurie Metcalf, Michael Fishman, and Lecy Goranson will be reprising their roles.
+Goodman told The Times that Barr's character will be killed off, but ABC did not reveal exactly how she would go.

 On May 29, 2018, mere hours after Roseanne Barr sent out a storm of tweets that many interpreted as racist, ABC pulled the plug on the Roseanne revival.